OkelleyDevelopment/Odinvim/README.md

   - I currently use the nightly 0.7+
 - An open mind

-Also make sure thse are installed:
+Also make sure these are installed:

-- clangd
+- `clangd`
 - `pip install pynvim`

-Once I update the script to reflect the changes since August, these dependencies will be handled.
+If you wish to utilize the `live_grep` portion of the Telescope plugin, then you will also need to install ripgrep (rg).

+I've shift my opinion on how installs will work, for now just manually make sure they are installed and things should work smoothly.

 ## Included Features

 - [x] Git signs (changes, add, or removal)
 - [x] File browsing
+- [x] Auto-pairs
-- [x] Autopairs
+- [x] A few color schemes to get started
 - [x] LSP support
-- [x] A few colorschemes to get started
+  - [x] nvim-lsp-installer helps a ton in this area
-- [ ] Autocomplete (Just need to setup the servers correctly)
+- [x] Autocomplete (Just need to setup the servers correctly to your needs)
+  - [x] friendly-snippets has some good stuff here too
+- [x] Telescope
+- [ ] Format on save (Without errors is preferable LOL)
+- [ ] Zen mode (Might drop this idea)

 ## Key Mappings